bgentry/showoff-pusher/Readme.md

-Remotely drive your ShowOff presentation on remote users' terminals.
+Use Pusher to remotely drive your ShowOff presentation on remote users' browsers.

 ## Setup
 This gem is preconfigured to use the Heroku addon format for Pusher configs.
 These instructions assume you've already set up your ShowOff presentation for Heroku (`showoff heroku`).